gaelazzo/myKode_Backend/src/jsGetData.md

 <dt><a href="#recursivelyMarkSubEntityAsVisited">recursivelyMarkSubEntityAsVisited(table, visited, toVisit)</a></dt>
 <dd></dd>
 <dt><a href="#doGet">doGet(ctx, primaryTable, onlyPeripherals, [oneRow])</a></dt>
-<dd><p>Gets all data of the DataSet cascated-related to the primary table.
+<dd><p>Gets all data of the DataSet cascate-related to the primary table.
 The first relations considered are child of primary, then proper child / parent relations are called in cascade style.</p>
 </dd>